davidlevyelias/gma2_workers/README.md

 📦 **Installation**

-1. Download the entire `gma2-workers` folder (keep the name so `require` can resolve nested modules).
+1. Download the entire `gma2-workers` folder (keep the name so `require` can resolve nested modules) or download a pre-packaged release file.
 2. Place the folder in your GrandMA2 plugin directory:

    - **PC:** `C:\ProgramData\MA Lighting Technologies\grandma\gma2_V_3.x.x\plugins\`